adrfer/xcode-snippets/README.md

 ## Install

-To install, download the key binding file and then:
+To install, download the snippets and then:

 1. Copy it to **~/Library/Developer/Xcode/UserData/CodeSnippets**
 2. Open/restart **Xcode**

 ## Uninstall

-To remove the custom key bindings:
+To remove the custom snippets:

 1. Delete the contents of **~/Library/Developer/Xcode/UserData/CodeSnippets**
 2. Open/restart **Xcode**